wkorando/developer/java-panama/upcall.md

 ## Task 1: Short Pointer Primer

+Given that Java does not expose pointers to developers, the concept of pointer is obscure if not unknown to most Java developers.
+Before going further, this short explanation might be useful.

-There are 2 ways to pass parameters to a function in C: (1) by value, and (2) by reference, i.e. using a pointer.
+In C, there are 2 ways to pass parameters to a function: (1) by value, and (2) by reference, i.e. using a pointer.
 For instance, the C `puts` function accepts as parameter a pointer to a _char_ array.
-Given that Java does not expose pointers to developers, the concept of pointer is obscure if not unknown to most Java developers.
 In short, a pointer is "simply" a variable whose value is the address of another variable.

 ```c
       int puts(const char* s);